OpenChemistry/tomvizdocs/docs/alignment.md

 ## Introduction

 In general, there are two types of data; volumes and tilt series.
 Volumes are from tomography or sectioning.
 And tilt series are projection series with angles.
 For each kind of data, specialized tools are provided in Tomviz.
-More specifically, ```Data Transforms``` and ```Segmentation``` menu have tools for volumes, while ```Tomography``` menu provides tools for tilt series.
-Users can also add their own tools to ```Custom Transforms``` menu.
+More specifically, <code>Data Transforms</code> and <code>Segmentation</code> menu have tools for volumes, while <code>Tomography</code> menu provides tools for tilt series.
+Users can also add their own tools to <code>Custom Transforms</code> menu.

 ## Tilt Series